jasonkuhrt/alge/README.md

 The answer is no!
 But without the ADT that _fact_ would have to managed by humans, rather than the machine.

 At scale, having well modelled data can be a life saver.
-The up front verbosity pays dividens downstream for all the impossible branches removed from programs' possibility space.
+The up front verbosity pays dividends downstream for all the impossible branches removed from programs' possibility space.
 ADTs help you (or your consumers) focus on what _can actually happen_.

 ### Why Alge?